Working to make government more effective

 Public inquiries

-The government has so far announced two new public inquiries in 2025, bringing the total of ongoing or announced inquiries to 20.
+The government announced seven new public inquiries in 2025, bringing the total of ongoing or announced inquiries across the UK to 27.
 So what is a public inquiry and what is its purpose?

 What is a public inquiry?